Meet the Team

 Soukeyna Osei-Bonsu, CEO

 Soukeyna is the founder of Black Muslim Forum.
 She is a student based in London and works on the facilitation of Black Muslim Forum’s projects and services.
 Soukeyna is of West and North African origin and has a background in Social Anthropology and International Relations (BA, SOAS).
-Soukeyna is passionate about black rights especially in Maghrebi society, the Islamic teachings of racial equality, pan-African unity as well as the teachings of Malcolm X. Soukeyna started BMF to address a social need that wasn’t being met in the UK and to help advocate for and educate black Muslims across the globe.
+Soukeyna is strongly advocates for black rights especially in Maghrebi society, the Islamic teachings of racial equality, pan-African unity as well as the teachings of Malcolm X. Soukeyna started BMF to address a social need that wasn’t being met in the UK and to help advocate for and educate black Muslims across the globe.